Dealing with a Hostile Employee

 This article originally appeared in the November 2006 issue of Occupational Health & Safety.

-Mark A. Lies II is a Labor and Employment Law attorney and Partner with the law firm of Seyfarth Shaw LLP in Chicago, Ill.
-To contact him, call (312) 269-8877.
-He specializes in occupational safety and health and related employment law.
+Mark A. Lies II (email@example.com) is a partner in the Chicago office of law firm Seyfarth Shaw LLP.
+He specializes in occupational safety and health and related employment law and civil litigation.